Alphabetical List of Student Organizations

 COLUMBIA HEALTH LAW ASSOCIATION

-The Columbia Health Law Association is Columbia Law School’s new student organization dedicated to the field of health-related law and policy.
+The Columbia Health Law Association is Columbia Law School’s student organization dedicated to the field of health-related law and policy.
 Guided by a vision of professionals working together to solve some of today’s most important issues, we are working to build a community at Columbia Law School where students can engage and learn from physicians, law professionals, academics, and one another.
 Our goal is to create interest and awareness while providing a launching point for those already interested to get involved.

 COLUMBIA INTERNATIONAL ANTITRUST LAW ASSOCIATION